RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 => How to correctly configure environment variables required to enable LangSmith tracing and OpenAI API access.

 => Importance of setting LANGSMITH_TRACING and project keys for the LangSmith SDK to function.

+Implemented function tracing with traceable decorator What was learned in this process ?

+=> How to use the traceable decorator from LangSmith SDK to log function calls, capture inputs, outputs, and errors automatically.

+=> How the decorator creates a trace run tree supporting asynchronous background logging without blocking main execution.